AI-RG/baselines/baselines/a2c2/README.md

 - Criticality: I am interested in inducing behavior over time that is closer to criticality, i.e. perched between chaos and order.
 - Capsules: Given the nice properties of capsule networks (e.g. good transfer learning), I was interested in exploring how well they would work in an RL setting.

+*Caveat*: This code is a work in progress.
+I will continue to make (possibly large) changes for at least the next month.
+Use at your own risk!

 ## A2C + Criticality
 A2C + criticality